Zack-John/active-directory-homelab/README.md

 <p align="center"> <img src="https://i.imgur.com/6e4SOKb.png" width="80%" alt="Server 2019 Setup"/> </p>

-_**TODO: DO I NEED TO ADD THE INTERNAL IP ADDRESS HERE OR DO I USE THE EXTERNAL IP?
-ONLY EXTERNAL AUTO-POPULATED**_

 The next screen is where we specify our DNS server, which is also this machine (recall: when we added ADDS to this machine, it also added DNS capabilities).
 It may automatically populate the IP address in the list below.
 If it doesn't, enter it and click Add like we did on the last page.
 Then select it and click Next.

 <p align="center"> <img src="https://i.imgur.com/TAMMUx5.png" width="80%" alt="Server 2019 Setup"/> </p>